 Our extraordinary Impact Fund winners are finishing their projects as the school year comes to a close.
 In the past few weeks, two of our five Impact Fund winners punctuated their projects with community days and events with our last project celebrating in Fall 2017.
-You can catch up on the other completed Impact fund projects here and here
+You can catch up on the other completed Impact fund projects here and here.

 At Moravia Park Elementary, garden bed designs are more than just plants and dirt.
 Last year, arts integration coach Samantha Feld started the garden club with only scraps for a budget; literally.
 They had to dumpster dive to get the appropriate tools and materials to start a garden that grew kale and collard greens.
 Now wanting to expand the garden project, the Impact fund helped Samantha and her students grow the potential of the school gardens.